 - a.
 Determine margins and prudent estimate assumptions for all risk factors as described in Section 9 of VM-20. - b.
-Determine the path of net asset earned rates as described in Section 7.H. - c.
-Run the cash flow model to project liability cash flows. - d.
-Calculate a gross premium reserve as the present value of future benefits and expenses less the present value of future premiums and other revenue items using the path of net asset earned rates as the source of the discount rate.
+Determine the makeup of starting assets as described in Section 7.D of VM-20. - c.
+Select the level of starting assets. - d.
+Run the integrated asset-liability cash flow model to project asset and liability cash flows.